jaspreet457/db90ad2a-9bd5-11ee-8c90-0242ac120002/README.md

 ACER coding challenge(Jaspreet Kaur)
 Instructions to run the project on localhost
 1. First, install xampp.
-2. Copy the project and put it into the htdoc folder
+2. Copy the project and put it into the htdocs folder
 3. start xampp server
 4. copy the path and paste it into the browser: http://localhost/myproject/studentform.php